miguelbraganca/miguelbraganca/README.md

 # 💫 About Me:
-Recent Computer Engineering Graduate from Imperial College London, interested in Machine Learning and Quantitative Finance!
+Recent Computer Engineering Graduate from Imperial College London, interested in ML!

 # 💻 Tech Stack: